The Middle East is a gray spot on the map for many travelers.

 Walking along the streets of Cairo chatting away on your iPhone is probably going to make you look more like a local than anything else.

 Even when Egypt completely pulled the plug on its Internet Service Providers (ISPs) this past January in an attempt to cut off online access, the masses still found ways to connect.
 (Using satellite phone and dial-up connections mostly.)

 That was of course an extreme condition, but most of your run-of-the-mill site and Skype blocking is incredibly easy to get around, especially with the free tech support included with the Ultimate Tech Guide for Travelers.

 Middle Eastern Digital Delight

-Hopefully these realities will help dispel some of you digital preconceptions about the cultures in the Middle East – I can assure once you go, many others will delightfully prove you wrong as well.
+Hopefully, these realities will help dispel some of you digital preconceptions about the cultures in the Middle East – I can assure you once you go, many others will delightfully prove you wrong as well.